jhuapl-boss/boss-manage/docs/UpdatingProduction.md

 In can take up to 10 to 15 minutes for DNS to be updated externally.
 Use: dig api.theboss.io
 to see if DNS has been changed back to ELB.
-Once completed you will see a "Down for Maintenance Page" at both
+Once completed you will see a "Down for Maintenance Page" at api.theboss.io
-* api.theboss.io
-* auth.theboss.io

 In can take up to 10 to 15 minutes for DNS to be updated externally.  (sometimes its fast)
 Use: dig api.theboss.io
 to see if DNS has been changed to cloudfront servers.